 For those who don’t want to have to rely on government approved cryptocurrencies, they’ll start pouring money into Bitcoin and other established cryptocurrencies before it becomes illegal to buy them.
 And that will boost Bitcoin’s price.

 The legitimization of Bitcoin as a tradeable commodity will result in an influx of buyers through the stock market and expanding interest in Bitcoin by survivalists and people hoping to avoid national currency devaluation is increasing demand for Bitcoin.
-Opinions are divided on where Bitcoin is headed in 2018, but the cryptocurrency certainly seems like it’s picking up steam.
+Opinions are divided on where Bitcoin is headed this year, but the cryptocurrency certainly seems like it’s picking up steam.